LBHackney-IT/LBH-Google-auth/README.md

 1. The user is directed to this service from another application, with a redirect_uri parameter passed along with the request
 2. We store the redirect_uri in a cookie and send the user to Google to log in
 3. Google sends the user back to this service with an OAuth token which is then upgraded to a user token along with requesting the user profile details
-4. We use this token to request via the Google Admin API which groups the user is part of
+4. We look up the groups for the user via the Google Admin API using an admin oAuth token
 5. We generate a JWT token with the user information and set it in the "hackneyToken" cookie.
 The payload of the token has the following structure:

 ```